 Background

-Firefighters often work in environments where there is a potential to be exposed to biological, chemical or physical agents.
-These exposures may occur, despite taking every precaution reasonable in the circumstances to protect firefighters’ health and safety.
+Firefighters often work in environments where there is a potential to be exposed to biological, chemical, physical agents and psychological stresses.
+These exposures may occur despite taking every precaution reasonable in the circumstances to protect firefighters’ health and safety.

 Firefighters may experience many such exposures over their careers that could result in an illness or disease.
 Due to latency periods, illness or disease may occur long after the time of the exposure.